lijas/IGA.jl/docs/src/examples/example1.md

 ```

 Next, create some facesets.
 This is done in the same way as in normal JuAFEM-code.
 One thing to note however, is that the nodes/controlpoints,
-does not neccisily lay on exactly the geometry due to the non-interlapotry nature of NURBS spline functions.
+does not necessary lay exactly on the geometry due to the non-interlapotry nature of NURBS spline functions.
 However, in most cases they will be close enough to
 use the JuAFEM functions below.

 ```@example example1